 Follow @abrabelke on Twitter.

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
-If you’re a blogger or journalist looking for breaking family and lifestyle news, let us know.
+If you’re a blogger or journalist looking for fashion news, let us know.
 We can customize a newsfeed for you on PR Newswire for Journalists.

 Anna Jasinski is manager of audience relations at PR Newswire and former magazine journalist.
 Follow her on Twitter at @annamjasinski.
 You can also catch her sharing the latest news in journalism and blogging on @BeyondBylines.